Best new BMW models coming by 2025: all you need to know

 New BMW 4 Series and M4

-Facelifted versions of both the BMW 4 Series and M4 have been revealed, although changes to these coupes are pretty minimal if you go by looks alone.
+Facelifted versions of both the BMW 4 Series and M4 also hit the market in 2024, although changes to these coupes are pretty minimal if you go by looks alone.

 You get some tweaked headlights with a new daytime running light design, and the grille has a slightly different look as well.
 Some new taillights and a tweaked rear bumper complete the look.